Rounak665/El-Fraudico/README.md

 🏆 El Fraudico
-A football-themed web application where you can view, add, and manage legendary fraud footballers like Lionel Pessi and Sergio “No Balls” Agüero.
+A football-themed web application where you can view, add, and manage legendary fraud footballers like Lionel Pessi and Rodri Robber.
 Built with React (frontend), Spring Boot (backend), MySQL (database), and Cloudinary (image hosting).

+⚠️ Disclaimer
+This web app is made purely for fun and satire.
+Any resemblance to real footballers is intentional—but only in a humorous, fictional context.
+If you're a die-hard fan, please take this with a grain of salt.
+No actual disrespect is intended toward any player or club ⚽❤️

 📸 Live Demo
 🌐 https://el-fraudico.vercel.app